Andy Murray: Centre Court special & meeting Shaquille O'Neal

 Centre Court might not seem like the best place to go for a quiet chat, but sometimes it's the most peaceful place at Wimbledon.

-Twenty-four hours before my opening match against David Goffin, with everyone at the All England Club preparing for the start of the Championships, it seemed as good a place as any to talk tactics with my coach, Amelie Mauresmo.
+Twenty-four hours before with everyone at the All England Club preparing for the start of the Championships, it seemed as good a place as any to talk tactics with my coach, Amelie Mauresmo.

 There was nobody there apart from a group of stewards, and I think they were going through their own plans for opening day.
 I'm pretty sure they didn't even notice us.